Thomas John Rodi: Archbishop of Mobile

 Pope Benedict XVI named Rodi as archbishop of Mobile on April 2, 2008, replacing Bishop Oscar Lipscomb.
 Rodi was installed there on June 6, 2008.
-He was the second archbishop of Mobile, a diocese named an archdiocese in 1980.Rodi joined the board of Cross Catholic Outreach, an international relief agency, in 2010 and chaired its board from 2011 to 2020.
+He was the second archbishop of Mobile, a diocese named an archdiocese in 1980.
+Rodi joined the board of Cross Catholic Outreach, an international relief agency, in 2010 and chaired its board from 2011 to 2020.

 In 2018, Rodi, on his own initiative, released a report of all clergy and religious in the archdiocese who had been credibly accused of sexual misconduct since 1950.
 It provided the names and further information about 12 diocesan clergymen and 17 members of religious orders.

-In July 2023, Rodi announced that 30-year-old Reverend Alex Crow had left Alabama for Italy with an 18-year-old girl, a recent graduate of McGill-Toolen Catholic High School.
+In July 2023, Rodi announced that the 30-year-old priest Alex Crow had left Alabama for Italy with an 18-year-old girl, a recent graduate of McGill-Toolen Catholic High School.
 No crime was alleged but Rodi notified police, citing "the circumstances of his departure".
 Rodi suspended Crow from ministry: "he may no longer exercise ministry as a priest, nor to tell people he is a priest, nor to dress as a priest."
 Police closed their investigation because the young woman refused to cooperate.
 Crow later requested laicization from the Vatican and it was granted in January 2024.